“I've been having difficulties sleeping lately,” she answered sincerely.

 Channeling your energy into something to make it stronger and better was probably her best shot.
 She didn’t know much about dark magic and the few things she knew were strictly for research but she was in need of more.
 Maybe it was time for her to break the rule.
 Maybe that was what everyone had been waiting for: a breakaway.

-Henry and Mark proved to be quite the dancers and the teachers.
-They helped and taught a few children before they got a break and they had a showdown and even got the girls involved.
+Henry and Mark proved to have stamina for the whole building, and not only because ghosts were swirling around them.
+They helped and taught a few children before they literally started to goof around, getting everyone around them involved.
 It was fun and it was Zoe’s first time in a lot of things.
 While she was messing around and being twirled by Alice, she completely lost her balance and fell backwards.
 Thankfully, there was one dancer who noticed and caught her in time.
-Zoe glanced at the mirror to see his face.
-He was young and slightly tanned, but he was really handsome.

 They continued to stare at each other and none really made a move to leave or speak.